The France/UK double tax treaty on inheritances

 French residents leaving or gifting worldwide assets

 If you live in France permanently, any assets you gift during your lifetime or pass on death are subject to French succession tax, subject to any tax treaty.
-Provided you do not elect for UK succession law to apply to your assets, you are not liable for UK inheritance tax on assets outside the UK (lifetime gifts may still have UK inheritance tax implications).
+British expatriates are not liable for UK inheritance tax on assets outside the UK (lifetime gifts may still have UK inheritance tax implications).

 French residents leaving UK assets

-In this case, tax is due in both countries.
+In this case tax is due in both countries.
 However, credit is given in France for any tax paid in the UK.
-You do not pay tax twice, but do pay whichever is the higher amount.
+You do not pay tax twice – but do pay whichever is the higher amount.
+From April 2027, this will include your UK pension funds.
+This 40% IHT rate will be in addition to the standard income tax your beneficiaries face on the residual funds (up to 45%) if you die after age 75.

 French residents receiving an inheritance or gift (general rule)